 Day 7 – Excursion in Murmansk

-On the first day of the New Year allow yourself to sleep in and enjoy a late breakfast at the hotel restaurant.
-Later that morning you will visit the village of Lovozero, the centre of the cultural life of the Saami, the native people of the Kola Peninsula.
+On the first day of the New Year you will have some time to sleep in and enjoy a late breakfast at the hotel restaurant.
+Later that morning, you will visit the village of Lovozero, home to the the native Saami people of the Kola Peninsula.
 You will have the opportunity to meet the Saami Santa Claus who will invite you for lunch and tell you more about the lifestyle of the Saami, life in the tundra, reindeer herding and hunting.
-And the most exciting part of the day – a sled ride pulled by dogs or reindeer through the beautiful frozen landscapes!
+You will even get the chance to embark on a sled ride pulled by dogs or reindeer through the beautiful frozen landscapes!

 Day 8 – On the Train

 After breakfast at the hotel you will board the Imperial Russia train and start travelling towards Vologda.
-Enjoy the relaxing day in anticipation of the next stop and picturesque winter scenery.
+Enjoy a day of relaxation on the train with picturesque winter scenery.
 You might want to attend one of the interesting lectures aboard the train.

 Day 9 – Excursion in Vologda

 In the morning you will arrive in Vologda, a city with significant historical and cultural heritage.
-This city is the same age as the Russian capital and is rich in historical sights.
-The Kremlin Square is located right in the centre of the city, and Russian Tsar Ivan the Terrible used to walk around this place.
-Emperor Peter the Great used to visit Vologda frequently.
-While strolling along the Kremlin grounds, you will listen to the history of this city.
-Later, you will be able to try your skills in a workshop on making cranberry in sugar and take it home as a memory of Vologda.
+This city is the same age as the Russian capital and is rich in historical sites.
+The Kremlin Square is located right in the centre of the city, and it is said that Emperor Peter the Great used to visit this place often.
+While strolling along the Kremlin grounds, you will learn more about the history of this city.
+Later, you will be able to try your skills in a cooking workshop making cranberry in sugar, which you can take home as a memory from Vologda.